 Mansplaining and human sexuality

-Females are sexually attracted to men who demonstrate competence.
+Men who demonstrate competence are sexually attractive to females.
 Empirical evidence has consistently demonstrated this.
 They will favor competence over appearance when choosing a mate.
 From a biological perspective, this makes a good deal of sense.
 A healthy but incompetent mate would be less likely to ensure the survival of you and your offspring than a perhaps somewhat less healthy but more competent mate.
-From a male perspective, it is the opposite, the physical health of the mother is of primary importance as she must survive childbirth and then raise those children.
+From a male perspective it is the opposite; the physical health of the mother is of primary importance as she must survive childbirth and then raise those children.
 Males are encouraged to display male prowess by demonstrating competence to females.

 So, you’ve been mansplained to

 If a man is explaining in excited fashion how to operate your cell phone, don’t assume he is talking to you like you are stupid to demean you.
 He, likely, finds you attractive and wants to make sure you don’t get eaten by a bear.